State of Noland

 Denis Maksimov | Avenir Institute

-1. The first article within the statement of principles describes the state of noland as a state of mind not aligned with any geopolitical entity and a state-after-state, a constellation of practices that replace political monopolies.
-The statement of principles are available at:
+1. The first article within the statement of principles describes the state of Noland as a state of mind not aligned with any geopolitical entity and a state-after-state, a constellation of practices that replace political monopolies.
+The statement of principles is available at:

-4. Peace of Westphalia, European settlements of 1648, which brought to an end the Eighty Years’ War between Spain and the Dutch and the German phase of the Thirty Years’ War.
+4. Peace of Westphalia, European settlements of 1648, which ended the Eighty Years’ War between Spain and the Dutch and the German phase of the Thirty Years’ War.
 The peace was negotiated, from 1644, in the Westphalian towns of Münster and Osnabrück.
 Some scholars of international relations credit the treaties with providing the foundation of the modern state system and articulating the concept of territorial sovereignty.

 5. Leviathan, is a book written by Thomas Hobbes (1588–1679) and published in 1651.
 Written during the English Civil War (1642–1651).
 Its name derives from the biblical Leviathan.
 The work concerns the structure of society and legitimate government and is regarded as one of the earliest and most influential examples of social contract theory.